 |Family Reunification Visa||Varies||Letter from other parent (if applicable), proof of family relation||Free|

 The tourist visa—officially known as an "entry permit" in Macao—is for foreign nationals visiting Macao who are not from a visa-exempt country.
 In most cases, the entry permit can be obtained upon arrival in Macao and lets visitors stay for up to 30 days.
 The fee for the entry permit is 100 Macanese patacas for an individual, or about $12, but there are discounts available.
-Young children only pay 50 patacas while families traveling together pay 200 patacas for all members.
+Children under 12 years of age only pay 50 patacas while families traveling together pay 200 patacas for all members.

 The only exception to getting an entry permit on arrival is for travelers who have passports from Bangladesh, Nigeria, Nepal, Pakistan, Sri Lanka, and Vietnam.
 Nationals from one of these six countries must apply for a visa at the Chinese consulate that corresponds to where they live.